Program Advisory Panel

 Paula Morris (Ngāti Wai, Ngāti Whatua) is the author of the story collection Forbidden Cities (2008); the long-form essay On Coming Home (2015); and eight novels, including Rangatira (2011), winner of best work of fiction at both the 2012 New Zealand Post Book Awards and Ngā Kupu Ora Maori Book Awards.
 Her most recent book is False River (2017), a collection of stories and essays around the subject of secret histories.
 She teaches creative writing at the University of Auckland, sits on the Māori Literature Trust, Mātātuhi Foundation, and New Zealand Book Awards Trust, and is the founder of the Academy of New Zealand Literature.
 Appointed an MZNM in the 2019 New Year Honours, she currently holds the Katherine Mansfield Menton Fellowship.
 For further information:

-Rachel Bin Saleh
+Rachel Bin Salleh

 Rachel Bin Salleh is descended from the Nimunburr and Yawuru peoples of the Kimberley.
 Rachel is passionate about First Nations peoples telling their stories and started at Magabala Books in the 1990s.
 In 2014, Rachel became Magabala’s Publisher and wrote her first book Alfred’s War (2018).
 For further information: